troglobit/watchdogd/README.md

 Operation
 ---------

-By default, watchdogd forks off a daemon in the background, opens the `/dev/watchdog` device, attempts to set the default WDT timeout to 20 seconds and then goes into an endless loop where it kicks the watchdog every 10 seconds.
+By default, `watchdogd` forks off a daemon in the background, opens the `/dev/watchdog` device, attempts to set the default WDT timeout to 20 seconds and then goes into an endless loop where it kicks the watchdog every 10 seconds.

-If the device driver does not support setting the WDT timeout watchdogd attempts to query the actual (possibly hard coded) watchdog timeout and then uses half that time as the kick interval.
+If a device driver does not support setting the WDT timeout, `watchdogd` attempts to query the actual (possibly hard coded) watchdog timeout and then uses half that time as the kick interval.

-When watchdogd backgrounds itself syslog is implicitly used for all informational and debug messages.
-If a user requests to run the daemon in the foreground watchdogd will use STDERR/STDOUT, unless the user gives the `--syslog`, or `-L`, argument to force use of syslog.
+When `watchdogd` backgrounds itself syslog is implicitly used for all informational and debug messages.
+If a user requests to run the daemon in the foreground `watchdogd` will also log to `STDERR` and `STDOUT`, unless the user gives the `--syslog` argument to force use of syslog.

 Debugging